robomq/robomq.io/docs/AMQP.md

 # AMQP use cases

 We will provide examples of five messaging scenarios, each in five languages, including Python, Node.js, PHP, Java and C or C++.
 The five messaging scenarios includes one-to-one, broadcast, routing key, routing filter (topic) and request-reply.
 They are respectively elaborated in the beginning of each's chapter.
-The one-to-one chapter also introduces the prerequisites of programming in all five languages, such as where to obtain the libraries, how to install and import them in your programs if needed.

 In the examples, details vary among five scenarios, but the typical procedure is as following.
 AMQP producer will publish a "Hello World!" message through a exchange with a routing key through [robomq.io](http://www.robomq.io) broker.
 AMQP consumer will create exchange and queue, then bind them with the routing key and start consuming messages from the queue.
 It will print the message as it receives messages.